plone/training/mastering-plone/volto_theming.rst

       letter-spacing: .05em;
   }

 We can use variables and theme overrides to achieve our theme, or we can use Volto’s :file:`custom.overrides`, or we can mix elements of both as needed.
 There is no right or wrong way of doing it, and we will be using the Semantic UI theming engine in both cases.

-So there are these two :file:`custom.overrides` and :file:`custom.variables` for everything else, that is not belonging to the site as a whole, not belonging to the header, navigation, breadcrumbs, etc..
-It's a convention to put styling of your additional non default components in :file:`custom.overrides` and :file:`custom.variables`.
+There are these two files :file:`theme/extras/custom.overrides` and :file:`theme/extras/custom.variables`.
+Use these tp style everything that does not belong to default Volro, e.g. not belonging to the header, navigation, breadcrumbs, etc..
+It's a convention to put styling of your additional non-default components in :file:`custom.overrides` and :file:`custom.variables`.

-In chapter :ref:`volto-component-label` we will create an addional component to show the sponsors.
-We address this component in :file:`theme/extras/custom.overrides`
+In chapter :ref:`volto-sponsors-component-label` we will create a custom component to show the sponsors.
+We style this component in :file:`theme/extras/custom.overrides`

 .. code-block:: css